 The same shortcut may also be used to turn the camera off.
 If the keyboard shortcut does not appear to enable the camera, you should try the following:

 If the laptop is connected to the power adapter, and the TurboBattery+ feature enabled, you can also use it to enable the camera.
 The TurboBattery+ menu on your MSI notebook may be used to disable or enable preinstalled devices like the Webcam and Wireless LAN.

 However, the TurboBattery+ function is only available for use in computers that have the S-Bar application installed.
 If yours does, follow these steps to enable the integrated camera:

 Step 1: locate the blue start icon on your display and hover the mouse cursor over it to unfold the system control manager toolbar.
-You should then click on the Windows (programs) icon on the toolbar, and then select the battery icon with a love image at the middle.
+You should then click on the Windows (programs) icon on the toolbar, and then select the battery icon with a love image in the middle.

 Step 2: On the TurboBattery+ Setting menu that just appeared, locate the Webcam and select it to re-enable the device in your MSI laptop.
 Once you are done, click on the OK button to save the changes.

 Note: The webcam will appear grayed out on the TurboBattery+ settings menu if it I disabled.
-You should not click on the webcam in step 2 above, if it is not grayed out.
+You should not click on the webcam in step 2 above if it is not grayed out.

 Enable the webcam from Windows Settings

 Press the Windows + I keys on your keyboard simultaneously to bring up the Windows settings menu.
-Navigate to Privacy on this menu and the click on the Camera option in the left lane.
+Navigate to Privacy on this menu and click on the Camera option in the left lane.
 If the camera is Off, you need to turn it on.

 Method 2: Check Your Antivirus Software